codewithnaman/PivotalCloudFoundryPractice/ASGAndLogDrain/README.md

 1. Install or create an account for the log aggregator system
 2. Create a User Provided Service Instance that streams logs to log system.<br/>
 **cf create-user-provided-service articulate-log-drain -l syslog://{{syslog_drain_url}}**
-3. Bind the articulate-log-drain service to the articulate application.
+3. Bind the articulate-log-drain service to the articulate application.<br/>
 **cf bind-service <application_name> <log_service_name>**

 ### More on log drain